INTERNET OF THINGS TESTING

-The number of connected devices has rocketed in the past few years and, as Nettitude documented in our 2016 threat intelligence report, the Internet of Things (IoT) has become a significant target for threat actors aiming to build botnets.
+The number of connected devices has rocketed in the past few years and the Internet of Things (IoT) has become a significant target for threat actors aiming to build botnets.
 Such botnets are then often employed to launch some of the largest Distributed Denial of Service (DDoS) attacks ever seen.
-For example, the Mirai malware discovered in 2016 infected hundreds of thousands of IoT devices and then utilised them to launch high profile, high bandwidth DDoS attacks against high profile websites.

 Nettitude routinely work closely with the creators of smart devices in order to provide assurance around the security posture of their devices.
-Internet of Things penetration tests provide a valuable way to assess the security levels associated with a given connected device.
+Internet of Things testing services provide a valuable way to assess the security levels associated with a given connected device.

-Nettitude has extensive experience in testing and assuring:
+Nettitude has extensive experience in IoT testing and assuring:

 - Smart devices for domestic usage